padok-team/dojo-devops/README.md

 This dojo is organised in several parts to cover all these subjects.

 Since each of the topic could be a good choice for an entire Dojo, we will not deep dive.
 We will focus on basics and real working example.
-It's always satisfaying to achieve things even if there is some "magics" part that we don't undestand (for now !).
+It's always satisfying to achieve things even if there is some "magics" part that we don't understand (for now!).

-If you have any question, any issue or you want to know more about something, don't hesitate to ask a question !
+If you have any question, any issue or you want to know more about something, don't hesitate to ask!

-For each exercice, there is a hint or the solution provided.
-First, try to do the exercice and find the solution by yourself.
+For each exercise, there is a hint or the solution provided.
+First, try to do the exercise and find the solution by yourself.
 You can also ask to a member of Padok (and of course you can ask Google too).
 Don't get stuck on something and use the hint wisely.

 # Part 0 - Initialization (~5 mins)